dilenio/dilenio/README.md

 I believe in actions that can have a positive impact on people's lives.
 I also really like the area of digital media and video production, I already had a company in this area, for some years.

+I am concluding the first part of the course in which we fully learned the frontend module, using technologies such as: html, css, javascript, react and redux.